ZacharyGeurts/AMOURANTHRTX/README.md

 If you are here for a while, slow your scroll.
 The files are short.
 You can use ming on a Mint VM to compile for your Windows probably.
+My script is mostly there and I had success with Windows builds over on the Plastic Beach branch.
+My advice is stay away from the scripts folder.
+That is mine for now.
 I have anxiety about people compiling on with other compilers.
 I wish I could help more.
 You can copy and paste the whole codebase into Grok long before you run out of questions.
 Also, welcome to 2026.
 Really you will want to be using linux.sh and cmake.
 The shader compiling that is built in is a large part of the headache.
+Everywhere I look is another afternoon to improve accessibility, you have an afternoon?

 This is your headstart into RTX development.
 If you do not want to take it, you do not have to.